tal-hason/helm-cm-n-secrets/README.md

       some file content
       with details of the application
   - name: env-details # the name of the configMap
-    enabled: false # this will enable the creation of the configMap
+    enabled: true # this will enable the creation of the configMap
     type: keyValues # the type of the configmap, 2 types are avialble 1,string(file style) 2, Key & values(enviorment variables)
     secretType: Opaque # k8s secret type (Opaque, kubernetes.io/service-account-token, kubernetes.io/dockercfg, kubernetes.io/dockerconfigjson, kubernetes.io/basic-auth, kubernetes.io/ssh-auth, kubernetes.io/tls, bootstrap.kubernetes.io/token)
     data: # this is the Key that will store the data of the configmap to both types